 ‘[t]here is a pressing need to support refugees to lead a normal life, go to school, get healthcare and earn a living.
 This requires key documents that allow access to services and national schemes, enable refugees to work and help their eventual integration in the host communities […] UNHCR advocates for refugees to be included in practice in the national social solidarity schemes, as for example the Social Solidarity Income and the Rental Allowance Scheme.
-While eligible, many are excluded because they cannot fulfil the technical requirements, as for example owning a house, or having a lease in their name”.
-In any event, the impact of the financial crisis on the welfare system in Greece and the overall integration strategy should be also taken into consideration when assessing the ability of beneficiaries to live a dignified life in Greece.
+While eligible, many are excluded because they cannot fulfil the technical requirements, as for example owning a house, or having a lease in their name’.

+Moreover, a number of measures restricting the access of recognised beneficiaries of international protection to social benefits and accommodation were announced in March 2020.
 As stated by the Minister for Migration and Asylum, “our aim is to grant asylum to those entitled within 2-3 months and from then on we cut any benefits and accommodation, as all this works as a pull factor […] Greece is cutting these benefits.
 Anyone after the recognition of the asylum status is responsible for himself”.

 Indeed, an amendment to the asylum legislation in early March 2020 states that “after the issuance of the decision granting the status of international protection, material reception conditions in form of cash or in kind are interrupted.
 Said beneficiaries residing in accommodation facilities, including hotels and apartments have the obligation to leave them, in a 30-days period since the communication of the decision granting international protection”.
-Unaccompanied minors have the legal obligation to leave the facilities within 30 days of reaching the age of majority.
+Unaccompanied children have the legal obligation to leave the facilities within 30 days of reaching the age of majority.
 Special categories of beneficiaries for whom the provision of benefits or deadline to leave the facility is extended, and “in particular persons with a serious health condition”, may be foreseen by a ministerial Decision.

 In general terms and according to the law beneficiaries of international protection have access to accommodation under the conditions and limitations applicable to third-country nationals residing legally in the country.

-There is limited accommodation for homeless people in Greece and no shelters are dedicated to recognised refugees or beneficiaries of subsidiary protection.
+As has been mentioned, there is limited accommodation for homeless people in Greece and no shelters are dedicated to recognised refugees or beneficiaries of subsidiary protection.
 There is no provision for financial support for living costs.
 In Athens, for example, there are only four shelters for homeless people, including Greek citizens and third-country nationals lawfully on the territory.
 At these shelters, beneficiaries of international protection can apply for accommodation, but it is extremely difficult to be admitted given that these shelters are always overcrowded and constantly receiving new applications for housing.

-Information provided by the Asylum Service, 17 February 2020; Asylum Service, Statistical data, December 2018.
+Information provided by the Asylum Service, 31 March 2021 and 17 February 2020; Asylum Service, Statistical data, December 2018.